hassan-299/koi-viva-voice/README.md

 ## Contact

-For questions or support, please contact [zunair-dev](https://github.com/zunair-dev) or open an issue on the repository.
+For questions or support, please contact [Amir Javed](https://github.com/hassan-299/koi-viva-voice.git) or open an issue on the repository.

 ---